Tawe/personal-blog/content/dnd-musings/Dwarven Tunneling Mole.md

 ### Adventure Hooks

-- A dwarven city has begun collapsing—investigations reveal a mole is still digging below, following ancient orders.
+- A dwarven city has begun collapsing - investigations reveal a mole is still digging below, following ancient orders.
 - A noble wants to recover a legendary control flute said to tame a sleeping mole deep within the underdark.
 - A mine has struck a sealed egg chamber, awakening defensive instincts in nearby adult moles.